tryingtobuilddreams/edgar-crawler/README.md

 ## Annual Filings
 Call the `get_files` method on an instance of the EdgarCrawler class.
 Get files has four parameters: ticker, start date, end date, and files.
+Ticker is a string of the desired ticker.
+Start and end dates are given as strings in the YYYY-MM-DD format.
 Files is a list of file names, which are predefined using the naming convention used by the SEC.

 ## Quarterly Filings
 Not currently supported.
 Working on it.